The Food Bank of Southern Iowa officially debuted their new facility in Ottumwa with an open house and ribbon cutting ceremony Friday morning.

 "Hunger just doesn't seem to decrease," Steffen said.
 "It seems as if as the years go on, the need increases.
 And there are so many children, elderly people, and families that are living substandard and nutrition is an issue for them.
 That is why we are here."

-The new location is capable of housing more donations, including around 75% more frozen food, thanks to a walk-in freezer.
+is capable of housing more donations, including around 75% more frozen food, thanks to a walk-in freezer.

 The Food Bank of Southern Iowa hopes to collect $400,000 worth of donations to help pay the bills on the facility and continue to provide food for families in need.